 Fortunately, the number of volunteers is also rising.
 It’s estimated that there are already more than 22 million people registered as bone marrow donors in 48 countries.

-However, the thing is that donor bone marrow needs to be 100% compatible with the patient.
+However, the thing is that bone marrow donors need to be 100% compatible with the patient.
 According to the experts, this only happens for one person in forty thousand.

 That’s why it’s extremely important that more people donate bone marrow.

-Today, we’re going to take a look at bone marrow and how you can become a donor.
+Today, we’re going to take a look at how you can become a donor.